paul-hammant/tbd/content/game-changers/index.md

 A year or so before that mission, Sam and Dave were on a different client, UK retailer 'Dixons'.
 They were part of a team rolling out
 emergent DevOps practices, which they would get to reuse and refine on the following AOL mission.
 Standouts were:

-1. making the test environments have consistent behaviour with production environments (very close by not quite 'Infrastructure as Code')
+1. making the test environments have consistent behavior with production environments (very close by not quite 'Infrastructure as Code')
 2. QA automation technologies setup by the dev team
 3. inducting/co-locating individual QAs with the dev team
 4. Test Driven Development (TDD)